Chart Color Schemes

 Population growth drivers in Nairne are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Nairne's population is approximately 5,777 as of Aug 2025.
-This figure represents an increase of 450 people, equating to an 8.4% rise since the 2021 Census which reported a population of 5,327.
-The change is inferred from the estimated resident population of 5,697 in June 2024 and the addition of 64 validated new addresses since the Census date.
-This results in a density ratio of 232 persons per square kilometer, offering significant space per person and potential room for further development.
-Nairne's growth rate of 8.4% since the 2021 census exceeds both the state average (6.7%) and metropolitan area growth, positioning it as a regional growth leader.
-Natural growth contributed approximately 45.8% to overall population gains during recent periods, although all drivers including interstate migration and overseas migration remained positive factors.
+Nairne's population was around 5,814 as of November 2025.
+This figure reflects an increase of 487 people since the 2021 Census, which reported a population of 5,327.
+The change is inferred from the estimated resident population of 5,697 in June 2024 and an additional 78 validated new addresses since the Census date.
+This results in a population density ratio of 233 persons per square kilometer.
+Nairne's growth of 9.1% since the 2021 census exceeded both the state average (7.1%) and metropolitan area, making it a regional growth leader.
+Natural growth contributed approximately 45.8% to overall population gains during recent periods, with all drivers including interstate migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Demographic trends project an above median population growth for the area, with an expected increase of 1,013 persons by 2041 based on latest numbers, representing a total gain of 16.1% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
+Future demographic trends project an above median population growth for Nairne, with an expected increase of 1,013 persons to reach a total of 6,827 by 2041, marking a gain of 15.4% over the seventeen-year period.

 Frequently Asked Questions - Population